apache/opendal/docs/rfcs/0561-list-metadata-reuse.md

 # Summary

-Reuse metadata returned during listing, by extending `DirEntry` with more metadata fields.
+Reuse metadata returned during listing, by defining a new `MetaLite` struct storing some metadata fields, and embedding it to `DirEntry`.

 # Motivation